-$\frac{(2)}{(3)}$ Educators working for a home will receive at least 12 documented hours of training during each year, including six hours in child growth and development and three hours in health, safety, nutrition, and infection control.
+(3) Educators working for a home will receive at least 12 documented hours of training during each year, including six hours in child growth and development and three hours in health, safety, nutrition, and infection control.
 The three remaining training hours must be within the seven competency areas.
 The competency areas are: 1) child growth, development and learning; 2) health, safety, nutrition and infection control; 3) family and community collaboration; 4) developmentally appropriate content; 5) learning environment and curriculum implementation; 6) assessment of children and programs; and 7) professionalism.
 An educator cannot count more than three hours in first aid or CPR training toward the total hours required.
 Online first aid and CPR training will not be approved.
 For this purpose, a year begins and ends at the anniversary date of employment.

 Training must be provided by individuals who are registered on the New Mexico trainer registry.
 On-line training courses shall count for no more than eight hours each year.
 If the 45-hour entry level course or its equivalent is taken online, it is exempt from the online training limitation.
 Identical trainings shall not be repeated for the purpose of obtaining credit.
-The 12 hours of annual training may be waived for educators, as determined by the department, if employed by a program currently under FOCUS consultation.
-FOCUS training will count toward their 12 hours of annual training based on an hour per hour.
+The 12 hours of annual training will be waived for educators if employed by a program currently under FOCUS consultation.

-[(3)](4) Infant and toddler educators must have at least two hours of training in infant and toddler care within six months of starting work.
-The two hours will count toward the 12-hour requirement in paragraph (2).
+(4) Infant and toddler educators must have at least two hours of training in infant and toddler care within six months of starting work.
+The two hours will count toward the 12-hour requirement in Paragraph (2).

-[(4)](5) The primary educator will complete the 45-hour entry level course or approved 3-credit early care and education course or an equivalent approved by the department prior to or within six months of employment.
+(5) The primary educator will complete the 45-hour entry level course or approved threecredit early care and education course or an equivalent approved by the department prior to or within six months of employment.